 So far, the U.S. government has resisted the idea of formally declaring an end to the war without visible progress toward North Korea’s nuclear disarmament.
 Many in Washington worry that such a declaration could undermine the justification for keeping U.S. troops in South Korea and weaken the U.S. alliance with Seoul.

-But Moon’s remarks served as a reminder that the future of the two Koreas is still tightly tied to their past — in particular, to a war in which the bulk of the fighting stopped 65 years ago.
+But any talk of the future of the two Koreas is still tightly tied to their past — in particular, to a war in which the bulk of the fighting stopped 65 years ago.

 Why the Korean War didn’t end